Who Has The Lowest IQ In The World 2025 (Country Wise)

 Sierra Leone’s low IQ levels depend on several factors, including limited access to education, healthcare, and proper nutrition.
 The country has faced significant challenges, including a decade-long civil war that ended in 2002 and an Ebola outbreak in 2014-2016, which disrupted essential services and had a detrimental impact on the overall development of its population.

 The civil war in Sierra Leone severely affected the education system, with schools being destroyed and teachers displaced.
-Many children were unable to receive a proper education during this period, leading to a lack of cognitive development and lower IQ scores.
+Many children could not receive a proper education during this period, leading to a lack of cognitive development and lower IQ scores.

 4. Guatemala – 47.73

 Despite its rich history and cultural heritage, Guatemala faces significant social and economic challenges.
 It has a low IQ level primarily due to a lack of access to healthcare and quality education, along with high poverty rates.
-The country faces significant developmental challenges, including poverty and inequality, which have a direct impact on the cognitive abilities of its population.
+The country faces significant developmental challenges, including poverty and inequality, which directly impact the cognitive abilities of its population.

 Guatemala- social and economic challenges